OpenRockets/web-dev-error-solutions/errors/javascript/overcoming-the-index-scanned-too-much-data-error-in-mongodb/README.md

+# 🐞 Overcoming the "Index Scanned Too Much Data" Error in MongoDB

 This document addresses a common performance issue in MongoDB: the "index scanned too much data" warning or error.
 This often arises when queries don't effectively utilize indexes, leading to slow query execution.
 We'll focus on a scenario involving inefficient querying of a collection of product documents.